A Family of LZ78-based Universal Sequential Probability Assignments: Introduction

+In the past several years, compression and information theory techniques have been incorporated into deep learning methods, improving generalization and accuracy.
+Particularly significant are the principles of minimum description length (MDL) \cite{RISSANEN1978mdl} and information bottleneck \cite{tishby2000informationbottleneckmethod}. \cite{lan2022mdlrnn,abudy2025minimumdescriptionlengthapproach}, \eg, use a recurrent neural network trained with an MDL-based loss function for formal language modeling.
+In classification, \cite{pmlr-v202-kawaguchi23a,sefidgaran2024minimumdescriptionlengthgeneralization} use MDL and information bottleneck, respectively, to prove bounds on the generalization gap of neural networks.
+Compression can also directly improve neural network architectures, \eg, \cite{rae2019compressivetransformerslongrangesequence} applies neural lossy compression to long contexts for transformer language models for improved accuracy and \cite{pmlr-v139-jaegle21a,jaegle2022perceiveriogeneralarchitecture} use cross-attention-based lossy compression to map input byte streams from any domain to a fixed length.
+These works demonstrate that compression-based methods are successful in improving neural network performance.
+In this paper, we return to the basics of compression-based learning, directly using LZ78 to produce an efficient, universal model.

-In addition, the use of compressors for tasks such as classification and sequence generation has been receiving increasing attention.
-The use of an LZ-based scheme for universal classification was first suggested in \cite{zivMerhav1993CrossParsing}, which proposes cross-parsing (loosely, how few phrases a sequence can be parsed given a reference sequence) as a measure of universal relative entropy.
-Ziv-Merhav cross parsing has been successfully used in several domains, including biometrics identification \cite{coutinho2010ECG}, document similarity \cite{Helmer2007MeasuringTS}, and genomics \cite{pratas2018primate}.
-An LZ77-based scheme is proposed in \cite{benedetto2002Language}, which concatenates test sequences to the training sequence and then compresses. \cite{bhattacharya2002leziUpdate} utilizes a variant of LZ78 for determining cellular phone location.
-Analogously, \cite{gopalratnam2007activeLeZi} uses an LZ78 variant with accelerated convergence for prediction of device usage in a smart home.
-Most recently, \cite{deletang2024languagemodelingcompression} explores connections between language modeling and compression, using language models for compression and the GZIP compressor for sequence generation.
-Language models performed quite well as compressors, but at the cost of high memory and compute usage.
+In a similar direction, \cite{deletang2024languagemodelingcompression} explores connections between language modeling and compression, using language models for compression and the GZIP compressor for sequence generation.
+Language models performed quite well as compressors, but at a large computational cost.
 GZIP outperformed language models for audio generation but fell behind in text generation, a task for which we hope to close the gap between neural networks and compression-based models.